Martín Marculeta

 Martín Marculeta Barbería (born 24 September 1907 in San Sebastián; died 19 November 1984) was a Spanish association footballer.
-During his career he played for Real Sociedad (1924–1934) and Atlético de Madrid (1934–1936), earned 15 caps and scored 1 goal for Spain national team in a 7-1 rout against Mexico, an Olympian and played 1934 FIFA World Cup.
+During his career he played for Real Sociedad (1924–1934) and Atlético de Madrid (1934–1936), earned 15 caps and scored one goal for the Spain national team in a 7–1 rout against Mexico, an Olympian and played 1934 FIFA World Cup.
+His younger brother José María was also a top-level footballer, but their careers did not overlap as there was a 13-year difference in age between them.

 Career

 Born in San Sebastián, Marculeta began playing youth football with local side Amaikak Mutillak.
-In 1924, Marculeta joined Real Sociedad where he would play for ten seasons.
+In 1924, he joined Real Sociedad where he would play for ten seasons.
 He was involved in the club's epic 1928 Copa del Rey Final loss to FC Barcelona which required two replays.

 1928 Amsterdam Summer Games

 He played on the team sent to the 1928 Amsterdam Summer Olympics.